godie/JAJAT/README.md

 - **Google Sheets Integration**: One-way sync to Google Sheets with automatic spreadsheet creation, sync status tracking, and error handling
 - **Chrome Extension**: Capture job opportunities from LinkedIn with automatic data extraction and sync with the web app
 - **Opportunities Page**: Separate view for managing captured job opportunities before converting them to applications
+- **Manual Opportunity Creation**: Add opportunities directly from the web app with a full-featured form
+- **Bidirectional Extension Sync**: Real-time synchronization between Chrome extension and web app
 - Keyboard Accessibility: Implements a custom hook (useKeyboardEscape) to allow users to close the modal form by pressing the Escape key
 - Metrics Summary: Provides a dashboard view of key application statistics (Applications, Interviews, Offers)
 - Footer: Displays version information and attribution